alibaba/opentelemetry-go-auto-instrumentation/docs/rule_def.md

 ## Instrument a function
 - `ImportPath`: The import path of the package that contains the function to be instrumented. e.g. `net/http`.
+- `Dependencies`: is a list of additional dependencies that must be present for this rule to be applied.
+All dependencies must exist in the project. e.g. `"k8s.io/apimachinery"
 - `Function`: The name of the function to be instrumented, it could be a regular expression to match multiple functions. e.g. `.*` matches all functions in the package, `.*ServeHTTP` matches all functions whose name ends with `ServeHTTP`, and so on.
 - `ReceiverType`: The type of the receiver of the function to be instrumented, it could be a regular expression as well. e.g. `.*` matches all receiver types in the package, even if the function has no receiver, `.*` still matches it. `.*http.Request` matches all functions whose receiver type is `http.Request`, `\\*Client` matches all functions whose receiver type is `*Client`, and so on.
 - `OnEnter`: The name of the function to be called when the instrumented function is called. e.g. `clientOnEnter`.